INSPIRE-MIF/caniuse/docs/gml.md

 # Documentation of GML Tests
-This document describes the tests being performed to assess usability of INSPIRE data in GML encoding.
+This document describes the tests performed to assess usability of INSPIRE data in GML encoding in support of MIG Action 2017.3.
+Each test is characterised by a test ID, a description of the test purpose, a reference to test data used for assessment and test expected outcomes.
-To better support the works related to the alternative encodings for INSPIRE data and in agreement with the MIG 2017.2 group, test data belongs mostly to AD and EF data themes, is obtained from the the INSPIRE Geoportal or from MIG 2017.2 github repository.
+To better support the works related to the alternative encodings for INSPIRE data and in agreement with the MIG 2017.2 group, test data:
+-belongs mostly to AD and EF data themes
+-is discoved through the INSPIRE Geoportal or referenced in the MIG Action 2017.2 github repository.

 ## GML support